MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Uninstall-Package.md

 ### -RequiredVersion

 Specifies the exact allowed version of the package that you want to uninstall.
-If you do not add this parameter, this cmdlet installs the newest available version of the package (subject to any maximum specified version, if you've added the *MaximumVersion* parameter).
+If you don't add this parameter, `Uninstall-Package` uninstalls the package's newest version that satisfies any version specified by the **MaximumVersion** parameter.

 ```yaml
 Type: String